zainabbader16/VPI-Version1/README.md

 The project consists of the following pages:

 - home.ejs : introductory page seen when opening the website.
 Includes latest projects, member forms, partner info etc.
-- about.ejs: detailed page of company's vision and mission, includes services and team info
+- about.ejs : detailed page of company's vision and mission, includes services and team info
-- property.ejs: shows detailed description of a property
+- property.ejs : shows detailed description of a property
 - propertyFilter.ejs: shows and filters available properties
 - contact.ejs: contact company form